OctopusDeploy/docs/docs/infrastructure/index.md

 ## Worker Pools

-Worker pools are groups of machines (workers) that can be used to perform tasks that don't need to be executed on the Octopus Server or on Deployment Targets, for instance, if you are deploying a package to an API or running a script.
+Worker pools are groups of machines (workers) that can be used to perform tasks that don't need to be executed on the Octopus Server or on deployment targets, for instance, if you are deploying a package to an API or running a script.

-Learn more about adding and managing [Worker Pools](/docs/infrastructure/worker-pools.md)
+Learn more about adding and managing [worker pools](/docs/infrastructure/worker-pools.md)

 ## Workers